Cornwall Geologist Accessibility Statement

 1. Activity Accessibility

-Cornwall Geologist endeavours to make activities as accessible as possible.
+Cornwall Geologist endeavours to make its activities as accessible as possible, particularly with outdoor activities such as Geowalks and field trips.

 A variety of activities will be offered that give access to people with a range of abilities, and each activity will have necessary information on accessibility so participants can make informed decisions.